michelfernandez/cove/site/content/english/features-business.md

   {{< features-item src="features-biz/domain-whitelist.svg"
     headline="Member auto registration"
-    description="Anyone who registers with Skribble using an e-mail address from your company and automatically becomes a member of your business account (Domain Whitelisting).">}}
+    description="Anyone who registers with Skribble using an e-mail address from your company automatically becomes a member of your business account (Domain Whitelisting).">}}

   {{< features-item src="features-biz/activity.svg"
     headline="Activity overview"